marekandreas/elpa/USERS_GUIDE.md

 Local documentation (via man pages) should be available (if *ELPA* has been installed with the documentation):

-For example "man get_elpa_communicators" should provide the documentation for the *ELPA* function which sets the necessary communicators.
+For example "man elpa_get_communicators" should provide the documentation for the *ELPA* function which sets the necessary communicators.

-Also a [online doxygen documentation] (http://elpa.mpcdf.mpg.de/html/Documentation/ELPA-2016.05.003/html/index.html) for each *ELPA* release is available.
+Also a [online doxygen documentation] (http://elpa.mpcdf.mpg.de/html/Documentation/ELPA-2016.05.004/html/index.html) for each *ELPA* release is available.

 ### General concept of the  *ELPA* library ###